Borders are open with restrictions.

 - transit passengers;

-- holders of a diplomatic, official or service passport traveling on duty;
+- holders of a diplomatic, official passport traveling on duty;

 - residents of Bosnia and Herzegovina returning to the country within 48 hours.
 They must have been in Croatia, Montenegro or Serbia;